caronc/apprise/packaging/man/apprise.md

 **apprise** exits with a status of:

 * **0** if all of the notifications were sent successfully.
-* **1** if one or more notifications could not be sent.
+* **1** if every notification failed, or the notification could not start.
-* **2** if there was an error specified on the command line such as not providing an valid argument.
+* **2** if there was an error specified on the command line such as not providing a valid argument.
-* **3** if there was one or more Apprise Service URLs successfully loaded but none could be notified due to user filtering (via tags).
+* **3** if one or more Apprise Service URLs were successfully loaded but none could be notified due to user filtering (via tags).
+* **4** if at least one notification was sent successfully and at least one other was not (whether it failed outright or ran out of time).
+* **5** if no notification was sent, and the only problem was that one or more services ran out of time.

 ## SERVICE URLS